tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 timeout interval.

 Currently, the Application can override the value of _TimeoutPropose_ via the `config.toml` file.
-In the future, `ConsensusParams` may have an extra field with the current _TimeoutPropose_ value so that the Application can adapt it at every height.
+In the future, `ConsensusParams` will have an extra field with the current _TimeoutPropose_ value so that the Application can adapt it at every height.

 ## Determinism